 Information This Article Covers:

 For this article, I'm focusing on the survey sites that I have most tried, tested, and proven out.
-And where I have earned actual rewards.
+The best paid surveys are the ones that pay.
+I'll share with you paid online survey sites where I have earned actual rewards.
 I've cashed out Google gift cards, Apple gift cards, Safeway gift cards, and checks (in the mail).
 I'll share how you earn on these survey websites and how you cash out.
 We'll look at some legitimate survey sites and evaluate how much you can make and how long it takes to earn, and whether or not they offer a signup bonus.

 We'll take an in-depth look at these 12 survey sites:

 All of these survey sites and market research companies are legitimate money-earning opportunities.
-You can voice your opinions, make money, and get your reward cashout.
+You can voice your opinions in online surveys, make money, and get your reward cashout.

 And if you want to max your earnings, you can sign up for all of them.
 After reading the overview of these survey companies, read the next section to read up on making money right away by taking surveys.

-Disclosure: I have spent a lot of time playing with various survey sites, rewards sites, and shopping apps over the last 10 years.
+Disclosure: I have spent a lot of time playing with various online survey panels, phone surveys, rewards sites, and shopping apps over the last 10 years.
 That's what eventually led to my current job at Prodege, where I work in digital media.
-If there's a money hack, I want to try it.
+If there's a hack for making money online, I want to try it.
 From flipping thrift store finds to extreme couponing to online surveys, I love a great side hustle.
 I've banked a few thousand dollars doing surveys.
 I've shared these sites and apps with my friends and family who either a) say it doesn't work or b) don't understand how they work.

 And that's why I've written this piece.
 To break down the in's and out's of how to earn.
 We want to help consumers and members earn money taking surveys.
 Market research firms make money when authentic surveys are taken and completed.
 We want survey-takers to have a good experience and to understand the process.
 When consumers don't complete a survey or bail on a survey site, everyone loses out.
 And as a professional part-time hustler (I hope), it kills me when survey takers leave money on the table by missing out on little things like clicking a button or checking off a box on a list.